 A steam juicer is a traditional tool that works great when it comes to extracting juice from vegetables and fruits.
-This low-tech extractor doesn’t need any electricity to operate, and most of them are made from stainless steel or aluminium materials.
+This low-tech extractor doesn’t need any electricity to operate, and most of them are made from stainless steel or aluminum materials.
 Also, the juicer includes a pot where you can put fruits or vegetables.

 There is a stockpot at the juicer’s bottom, from where the juice comes out through a tube.
 Unlike other mechanical juicers, this tool is cost-effective since it doesn’t consume electricity to work.
 All you need to do is place it on your stove, and it will start making juice.
 Using this juicer gives you dozens of benefits like fast operations, larger quantities of fluid at a time, simple clean up, and so forth.